 The Franklin Police Department hosts a Citizen Police Academy twice a year, one in Spring and one in Fall.
 Our mission is to establish and maintain a course of instruction for citizens to familiarize themselves with the operations of the Franklin Police Department and the profession of law enforcement.

-This 12-week academy presents an overview of all aspects of law enforcement such as patrol operations, traffic enforcement, investigations, SWAT, K-9 unit, dispatch/communications, fire and emergency medical services, and much more.
+This 11-week academy presents an overview of all aspects of law enforcement such as patrol operations, traffic enforcement, investigations, SWAT, K-9 unit, dispatch/communications, Unmanned Aerial Systems, fire and emergency medical services, and much more.

 Students will have an opportunity to present concerns and questions regarding public safety in the City and learn how citizens and the police can work together to fight crime in the community.
 Department employees present each session and interact with participants on a very approachable level.

 Live or work in the Franklin community (preference is given to Franklin citizens).

 Pass a background check.

 Be 18 years of age (16 and 17 year olds may attend with parent or guardian).